PTWaade/DataSci/README.md

 This README outlines the role of the different scripts of the analysis.

+#### Analysis overview ####
-Note that running the simulation takes days on normal laptops and output huge amounts of data.
-The scripts extracting information and measures from the simulation data takes hours to run and also output big csvs.
-The data we extracted from the simulation can be found on: https://clolesen.com/datascience2020.html?fbclid=IwAR3yZaVcQdWyHv5dTEIyKRuT1A9hAxtEkm7Mf-FegpPkOS6Vr0sm3lQOf-g
+We first ran a simulation using the MABE framework.
+We then calculated IIT and surprisal measures.
+We then made the generation scale analysis, and lastle the trial scale time series analysis.
+Note that running the simulation and the phi calculations takes days on normal laptops and output large amounts of data.
+One can therefore downloade the processed data in order to do the final analysis.
+These can be found on: https://clolesen.com/datascience2020.html.
+See below which files are used for which purposes.

-#### List of all csv files used in the analysis ####
-A lot of data was simulated and manipulated in different ways.
-Not all data manipulations were used in the final analyses. the following is a list of the csv files used in the final analyses.
-They can be found on the website above.
+- fitness_task1.csv
+- fitness_task4.csv
+- trans_data_task1.csv
+- trans_data_task4.csv
-- file.csv
+- run_trans_data_task1.csv
-- file.csv
+- run_trans_data_task4.csv
-- file.csv
+- agent_trans_data_task1.csv
-- file.csv
+- agent_trans_data_task4.csv
-- file.csv
+- all_avg_data_task1.csv
-- file.csv
+- all_avg_data_task4.csv
 - cor_data_task1.csv
 - cor_data_task4.csv

 #### Script for running the simulation ####